cvetomir-todorov/CecoChat/docs/01-intro-03-overall-design-technologies.md

 * has some known operability issues with partition redistribution among a consumer group
 * relies on ZooKeeper as an additional element in the infrastructure

-## History DB
+## State and History databases

-History is based on Apache Cassandra:
+State and history are based on Apache Cassandra:
 * open-source software backed by DataStax
 * linearly scalable
 * distributed with auto-partitioning and auto-replication